Cedric Naylor: Later life

 Naylor returned to England on 23 April 1944 and on 30 June was officer in charge of naval detention at HMS Spartiate, a Western Approaches Command shore establishment in Glasgow.
 He was in temporary command of the destroyer depot ship Montclare from 24 January 1945, returning to his former role at HMS Spartiate on 21 February.
 After the war's end he requested retirement on 5 October 1945.
 This was granted later that month together with promotion to the substantial rank of captain.
 After the war Naylor became an administrator of a pensioner's residence on Fulham Road, Chelsea.
-He married again in 1948, again being granted permission to wear his uniform, and died on 12 January 1949.
+He was granted permission to wear his uniform at his son's wedding in 1948, and died on 12 January 1949.